Ashutosh968/RiskAnalysis-TechStocks/README.md

-# FAANG Stocks Monte Carlo Simulation 📈
+# Risk Analysis for FAANG Stocks 📈

 ## Overview
 This project simulates future stock prices of FAANG (Facebook, Apple, Amazon, Netflix, Google) stocks using the **Monte Carlo method**.
 By leveraging historical stock data, we estimate future price distributions and calculate key risk metrics, such as **Value at Risk (VaR)** at a 99% confidence level.